willp240/rat-container/README.md

 To rebuild the container:

 1. Clone this repository
-2. Navigate into either `EL9`, `/ROOT5` or `/ROOT6` depending on which tag you would like to build off of
+2. Navigate into `MAIN`
 3. Edit `Dockerfile`, which is the recipe on what you would like to put into your container
 4. Once you are happy with your changes, navigate back to the root of the repository and run:
    ```
-   docker build -t YOUR_CONTAINER_TAG -f EL9/Dockerfile .
+   docker build -t YOUR_CONTAINER_TAG -f MAIN/Dockerfile .
    ```
    where `YOUR_CONTAINER_TAG` is the name you would like to give to your container.
-Also, ensure you change `EL9` to whichever version you wat
+Also, ensure you change `MAIN` to whichever version you want

 5. This will build your container with your tag name, which you can then use in the same way as in the above guide, but instead of
    ```